gorankitic/discussion/README.md

 Discussion is a student project and a simple full-stack application where users can create questions and have discussions with other users creating comments and replies.

-Practicing:
-  - Fetching data
-  - Error handling
-  - Handling global state with context api
+Practicing: Fetching data, error handling, handling global state with context api, creating custom hooks, creating pagination
-  - Creating custom hooks

 ©️ 2024 Goran Kitic